 Senior Center News June 2019 Put-in-Bay Ohio

-I can’t believe we’re into the middle of summer and Senior Center News June 2019 already!
+I can’t believe we’re already into the middle of summer and Senior Center News June 2019!
 As we come into another busy holiday weekend, please be careful when out and about with all the extra traffic on the island.
 Don’t forget the Senior Center will be closed on Thursday, July 4th, for Independence Day!
-The number of people participating in our weekly activities continues to grow every summer which is so exciting.
+The number of people participating in our weekly activities grows every summer, which is so exciting.

-On Monday, July 15th, at 10 a.m. we will be learning “Hands-Only CPR,” and finally, on Tuesday, July 23rd, at 2 p.m.
+On Monday, July 15th, at 10 a.m., we will be learning “Hands-Only CPR,” and finally, on Tuesday, July 23rd, at 2 p.m.
 Gene Zajac (in conjunction with the Put-in-Bay Library) will be doing a program on “The Planets” here at the Senior Center.
 Keep an eye on the calendar for upcoming events.
-Also, please remember to check the bulletin board at the Senior Center, as well as, the calendars posted at the Senior Center, General Store, Post Office, Twp.
+Also, please remember to check the Senior Center bulletin board and calendars posted at the Senior Center, Put-in-Bay Grocery Store, Put-in-Bay Post Office, Twp.
 Office, Library and our website: www.PIBseniorcenter. org for any last-minute events that are not planned far enough in advance to get them on the calendar in

 time for this publication!

-Exercise is an effective treatment for many health concerns such as depression, diabetes, arthritis, and high blood pressure.
+Exercise is an effective treatment for many health concerns, such as depression, diabetes, arthritis, and high blood pressure.
 It can prevent or delay the onset of other health conditions as well.
 And on the opposite end of the spectrum, those who are inactive are twice as likely to suffer from heart disease.
 They also have a higher risk of hospitalization and are dependent upon more medications than those who remain active throughout their lives.

-Many of our Put-in-Bay Seniors have discovered the benefits of exercise and support the Aerobic Dance/Walking, Strength Training and Yoga programs our Senior Center has to offer.
+Many of our Put-in-Bay Seniors have discovered the benefits of exercise and support the Aerobic Dance/Walking, Strength Training, and Yoga programs our Senior Center has to offer.
 We encourage and welcome all-island seniors to keep moving and stay healthy.
 Our Senior Lunches are always delicious and fun!
-This summer, our lunches are being held at The Reel Bar on Tuesday’s at 1 p.m.
+This summer, our lunches are being held at The Reel Bar on Tuesdays at 1 p.m.
 Please make your reservation by signing up at the Senior Center or calling the center at (419) 285-5501.
-The cut off time for reservations is: 12 p.m.
+The cut-off time for reservations is 12 p.m.
 Monday for Tuesday’s lunch.